SARWESHS2/cake_shopping/README.md

-# hotel_management
+# cake_shopping
 This repository is created for the purpose of Recent Open Source Project Lab subject for the degree "Bachelor of Engineering" in "Information Technology".
 Here, me and my friends have worked on the "Cake Shopping Website".

-Abouyt us - I, Sarwesh Nandeshwar and my friends of the "Shivajirao S. Jondhale College of Engineering, Dombivli (E)", affiliated to the "University of Mumbai"
+About us - I, Sarwesh Nandeshwar and my friends of the "Shivajirao S. Jondhale College of Engineering, Dombivli (E)", affiliated to the "University of Mumbai"